donmonty/donmonty/README.md

 # Hi!
 Montero here.
-I'm a full stack engineer and marketer.
+I'm a full stack engineer, marketer and former startup founder.
 I enjoy working with startups, helping them build products and internal tools.
 I am a self-taught developer and everything I know I have learned by building interesting B2B products.
+I am always open to work opportunities, so feel free to drop me an email in case you want to connect.

 ## Tech Stack
 ![tech-skills](https://user-images.githubusercontent.com/13739454/124678033-5a305400-de87-11eb-9276-c52253de7202.png)